-A middle-aged man working on a laptop while examining a document in a legal-style office.
+A middle-aged man working on a laptop while reviewing a document in a legal-style office.

 Fais d'Enregistrement Immobilier Maroc 2024